hyeonji0831/CPE_machine_learning_prediction/README.md

 - `1.
 Overall_CPE_prediction_code/`: Jupyter notebook for data preprocessing, model training, evaluation, coefficients of logistic regression, and SHAP interpretation.
 - `2.
 Supplemental_material_2_Generation/`: Comparing the baseline characteristics of the 2022 training cohort and the 2023 validation

-> ⚠️ **Note**: The datasets used in this study are not included in the repository due to patient privacy and institutional policies.

 ## ✉️ Contact
 For inquiries, contact Yong Kyun Kim (amoureuxyk@naver.com)